zColdWater/HTTPInterceptor/README.md

 [![Platform](https://img.shields.io/cocoapods/p/HttpInterceptor.svg?style=flat)](https://cocoapods.org/pods/HttpInterceptor)

 ## About Name
-The HttpInterceptor name is taken by someone else, so use BestHttpInterceptor.
+The `HttpInterceptor` name is taken by someone else, so use `BestHttpInterceptor`.

 ## Example